 Choosing the Right Frames

-To ensure a comfortable fit, your optometrist in Victoria may recommend eyeglasses of a particular lens width, frame size, bridge width, material, shape, temple length, and general fit.
+To ensure a comfortable fit, your optometrist may recommend eyeglasses of a particular lens width, frame size, bridge width, material, shape, temple length, and general fit.
 Your eyewear specialist will also look at the form of your face, the size of your eyes, as well as temple lengths.
 These are all important aspects that need to be considered before selecting a particular size and style of frame.

 The specialist fitting your new eyeglasses will take measurements to find your optical centres (OC) and pupillary distances (PD).
 Those with MSP coverage should note that these measurements are considered part of the fitting process and not part of your optometrist’s prescription or annual checkup.